Vidal Brujan Preview, Player Props: Rays vs. Marlins

 - Brujan has had an RBI in five games this season.

-- He has scored in seven games this year (31.8%), but has had no multi-run games.
+- He has scored a run in eight of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.